Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

 ## Overview

-This article demonstrates creating an app with the **[Spring Initializr]** which uses the Spring Boot Starter for Azure Key Vault to store secrets.
+This article demonstrates creating an app with the **[Spring Initializr]** which uses the Spring Boot Starter for Azure Key Vault to retrieve a connection string that is stored as a secret in a key vault.

 ## Prerequisites